 Then make a cross with a brown colored pencil.
 Then place two more lines going through the middle like pictured in the above photo.

 11. Next, take a square piece of green crepe paper, place it over the pod, and glue it.

 The brown design should show up on the top of the pod.

 12. Make the center of the flower fringe.

-13. Wrap the fringe around the pod and glue to its base.
+13. Wrap the fringe around the pod and glue it to its base.

-Trim if the fringe is too long.
+Trim the fringe if it’s too long.
 I tried to curl the tips a tiny bit.

 14. Glue the three inner petals to the center pod.

 Make sure to overlap each petal by about 1/2 inch.
 Then take the outer three petals and create the outer row.
 Where the inner petals meet, place your out petal right in between them, staggering them and filling in the gap.
 Glue all the petals to the base.

 15. Create pollen in the middle of your flower.